 Genu valgum is commonly referred to as "knock knees", a condition where the knees angle in and touch when the legs are straightened.
 Persons with severe valgus deformities are typically unable to touch their feet together while simultaneously straightening the legs.

 Mild genu valgum is relatively common in children up to two years of age, and is often corrected naturally as children grow and develop.
 However, the condition may continue or worsen with age, particularly when it is the result of a disease, such as rickets or obesity.
 Idiopathic is the term used to describe genu valgum that is congenital or has no known cause.

 Genu valrum or genu varus (Blount's Disease), commonly referred to as bow-leggedness, is a deformity marked by medial angulation of the leg in relation to the thigh, an outward bowing of the legs, giving the appearance of a bow.
 It is also known as bandy-leg, bowleg, bow-leg, and tibia vara.
 Usually there is an outward curvature of both femur and tibia, with at times an interior bend of the latter bone.

 What will happen during my osteotomy consultation?

 When you meet with your consultant surgeon they'll ensure that you have the opportunity to ask any questions you may have about your osteotomy, they'll discuss with you what'll happen before, during and after the procedure and any pain you might have.
 Take this time with your consultant surgeon to ensure your mind is put at rest.
-We know that having an operation of any type can be stressful so we've created a short downloadable guide that you might find useful to print off and use to write down any questions you may have.
-Do take this with you to your consultation.

 How does osteotomy surgery work?